ToxicOptimism-ZY/ETI-Asg2/README.md

 | TokenAmount | Integer | The amount of tokens the bid is |
 | Status | Integer | The bid status of "Pending", "Success" or "Failed", varchar(50)  |

+There can only be 1 bid with a certain combination of ClassID and StudentID to ensure the student's raises his previous bid instead of making a new one.

 Json Version
 ```javascript
 {